withastro/starlight/.changeset/neat-deers-pretend.md

 '@astrojs/starlight': patch
 ---

-Fixes favicon url parsing of query and fragment
+Fixes support for favicon URLs that contain a search query and/or hash